Secondary Suites Guide

 - A parking space is provided for the suite, in addition to any space(s) required for the dwelling;

-An attached secondary suite can be a maximum size of 90 sqm (~970 sqft), and not more than 40% of the total habitable floor area.
+An attached secondary suite can be a maximum size of 90 sqm (~970 sqft)

 A detached suite is permitted if the property is at least 0.36 hectares in size (0.9 acres).
 A detached suite can be up to 115 sqm (~1237 sqft), depending on the size of property.
 A Development Permit is required for a detached suite if it is within 10 metres of a lot line, or over 5 metres tall and within 30 metres of a lot line.